Skip to main content

 • grinding

 • “This game was okay, but repairing the toys became tedious because there was nothing different about any of them.
-You take them apart, you clean them, you paint them, and put them back together.”
+You take them apart, you clean them, you paint them, and then you put them back together.”

 • “Get rid of the obnoxious zoom in/zoom out on every single piece when using the same tool (e.g., removing pieces with your hand).
 It slows things down unnecessarily and is tedious when you have several pieces to remove in the same manner.”